MrIvanPlays/CommandWorker/README.md

     @Override
     public boolean execute(CommandSender sender, String label, ArgumentHolder args) {
-        // if you have the arguments being specified as "should not execute command", brigadier won't
-        // execute the command without these arguments, but this check is better to stay just in
-        // case, and if the plugin is ran on non-brigadier supported minecraft version if (!args.isTyped("player") || !args.isTyped("message")) {
-            sender.sendMessage("Usage: /tellme <player> <message>");
-            return true;
-        }
         Player player = Bukkit.getPlayer(args.getRawRequiredArgument("player"));
         if (player == null) {
             sender.sendMessage("Error: Player not online.");